WHO AM I & WHAT DO I DO?

 HYPERTEXT MAGAZINE & STUDIO

-Even though Hypertext Magazine & Studio (HMS) has been kicking around for a few years, we just received our nonprofit status from the IRS.
+Even though Hypertext Magazine has been kicking around since 2010, we just received our nonprofit status from the IRS.

-HMS will help people find their oral and written voice through Story Workshop’s alternative teaching approach, an approach that celebrates the diverse voices of every community.
-The Story Workshop® approach, developed by the late writer and professor John Schultz and housed for decades at Columbia College Chicago, closely resembles the writing process and emphasizes the principles of attention, seeing-in-the-mind, and oral telling to help writers discover what they want to tell and how to tell it.
+In addition to publishing established and emerging writers online and in print, the 'Studio' portion of HMS is dedicated to teaching divested citizens creative writing.
+Our alternative teaching approach, an approach that celebrates the diverse voices of every community, closely resembles the writing process and emphasizes the principles of attention, seeing-in-the-mind, and oral telling to help writers discover what they want to tell and how to tell it.
 It’s a highly flexible approach that can be used to teach seasoned as well as novice writers, old and young.

 And since everyone has a story to tell and their own unique language to tell it, Story Workshop® celebrates the writer’s experience as a human being – collecting and mining life experiences and vivid language ––including dialect.
 The ideal workshop brings a wide range of voices and content into the semi-circle, giving permission and challenging students to bring their wealth of experience into the writing.